 When a business meal occurs while traveling, the Stanford Travel Card (TCard) is the preferred payment method.
 In these instances, the business meal must be deducted from that day’s Travel Meal reimbursement request.
 Refer to meal deduction guidelines on the Travel Meals Policy page.

 The university has established limits on maximum university reimbursement for business meals.
 It is expected that, as stewards of university resources, employees continue to consistently stay well below these maximums.

-- Tips should not exceed 20% unless there is a mandatory charge for a large group
+- Tips should not exceed 20% and should be based on the total that excludes tax, discounts and fees (such as for food delivery) unless there is a mandatory charge for a large group.

 - Individual schools and units may choose to set lower limits and/or may require all receipts to be submitted.